jason-h-hu/dataScienceFinalProject/README.md

 3. Visit [http://localhost:8888](http://localhost:8888) and have fun!

 ## Command Line
-If you want to load the command line interface instead, do the following:
+The command line interface lets your query for restaurants just using the Python backend, without starting a webserver.
+To load it instead, do the following:

 1. Setup with `./setup`
 2. `source run --cli`